verboompj/arc_kubernetes/arc_enabled_k3s.md

 In my case, I chose to deploy K3s as Kubernetes deployment.
 K3s offers a light-weight kubernetes solution ideal for Edge scenario's.
 K3s is a certified Kubernetes solution by [Rancher](https://www.rancher.com/products/k3s) and is also free to use.
 I followed the basic step-by-step [to deploy k3s:](https://learn.microsoft.com/en-us/azure/iot-operations/deploy-iot-ops/howto-prepare-cluster?tabs=ubuntu#create-a-cluster)

-followed by adding a seciond and 3rd node to the cluster using :
+followed by adding a 2nd and 3rd node to the cluster using :

-'curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=mynodetoken sh -'
+`curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=mynodetoken sh -`

 The value to use for K3S_TOKEN is stored at /var/lib/rancher/k3s/server/node-token on your server node.